 Services that our plan pays for What you must pay Medicare Part B prescription drugs \$0 These drugs are covered under Part B of Medicare.
-Molina Dual Options STAR+PLUS MMP will pay for the following drugs: Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Osteoporosis drugs that are injected.
-These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) IV immune globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
+Molina Dual Options STAR+PLUS MMP will pay for the following drugs: Step therapy may be required for certain drugs.
+Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Osteoporosis drugs that are injected.
+These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) IV immune globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B drugs that may be subject to step therapy:www.MolinaHealthcare.com/Duals We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
 Chapter 5 explains the outpatient prescription drug benefit.
 It explains rules you must follow to have prescriptions covered.
 Chapter 6 explains what you pay for your outpatient prescription drugs through our plan.